philsinatra/docs/html5-video.md

 In this example, the _line/position_ attributes are applied to each of the track captions to position the text in the center of the screen horizontally and 90% from the top, which will leave room at the bottom of the video (for a fixed nav bar?).

-- **webvtt** `.vtt` format captions work on both Windows and OSX.
+- **webvtt** `.vtt` format captions work on both Windows and OSX
-- There is minimal styling available on non `-webkit` browsers.
+- There is minimal styling available on non `-webkit` browsers
-  - OSX browsers by default position white text on a semi-transparent black background.
+  - OSX browsers by default position white text on a semi-transparent black background
-  - <span style="color:red">IE11 positions white text with a thin black border on a totally transparent background.</span>
+  - IE11 positions white text with a thin black border on a totally transparent background
 - There is sufficient positioning capabilities built into the `.vtt` file

-# Simple Delivery Profile (SDP) / TTML Format
+## Simple Delivery Profile (SDP) / TTML Format

 Sample HTML: